tarantool/crud/README.md

 ### Select

-`CRUD` performs select across a distributed space with a conditions.
-Condition can use field names, field numbers or index name as an operand.
-The first condition that uses index name or matches first parts of any index is used to select an index to iterate over.
-If no such index found, the primary index is used.

-**Note**, that non-TREE indexes are ignored!
+`CRUD` supports multi-conditional selects, treating a cluster as a single space.
+The conditions may include field names or numbers, as well as index names.
+The recommended first condition is a TREE index; this helps reducing the number of tuples to scan.
+Otherwise a full scan is performed.

 ```lua
 local objects, err = crud.select(space_name, conditions, opts)